27th Infantry Division (United States): World War II

-On 15 October 1940, the division was called into federal service, and sent to Fort McClellan, Alabama, for training.
-It was the first division to be deployed in the continental United States, and participated in the 1941 Louisiana Maneuvers.
-Following the Battle of Pearl Harbor, on 14 December 1941, the division was sent to southern California.

-The first stateside division to be deployed in response to the attack on Pearl Harbor, the 27th Division departed Fort McClellan 14 December 1941 for California to establish blocking positions against an anticipated seaborne invasion of the United States southwestern coast.
-They were further transferred into the Pacific Theater of Operations and arrived in Hawaii, 21 May 1942, to defend the outer islands from amphibious attack.
+Following the Japanese attack on Pearl Harbor, the division was one of the first stateside divisions to be assigned defensive duties.
+The 27th Division departed Fort McClellan on 14 December 1941 for California to establish blocking positions against a seaborne invasion of the United States southwestern coast.
+It was then sent to Hawaii, arriving on 21 May 1942, to defend the outer islands from amphibious attack.
+In September 1942, the division was reorganized from a "square" to a "triangular" division.
+The 27th was the last of the National Guard divisions to make this change, as it had been earmarked for overseas shipment and had departed for Hawaii in the midst of the other divisions being converted in the spring of 1942, and Army officials in Hawaii had prepared facilities to receive the units of a larger "square" division.
 The 165th Infantry (the once and future 69th Infantry) and 3rd Battalion, 105th Infantry first saw action against the enemy during the attack and capture of Makin Atoll in the Gilbert Islands, 21–24 November 1943.
 The 1st and 3rd Battalions of the 106th Regiment participated in the attack on Eniwetok Atoll, 19–26 February 1944, returning to Oahu in March.
 During this mission, the 2nd Battalion, 106th Infantry landed unopposed on Majuro Island, 1 February, and completed its seizure, 3 February.
 The division began preparations for the Marianas operations, 15 March.
 On D-day plus 1, 16 June 1944, elements landed at night on Saipan to support the Second and Fourth Marine Divisions.
 A beachhead was established and Aslito Airfield captured, 18 June.
 Fighting continued throughout June.
 Marine General Holland Smith, unsatisfied with the performance of the 27th Division, relieved its commander, Army General Ralph C. Smith., which led to angry recrimination from senior Army commanders, including Army Chief of Staff George C. Marshall.
 During a pitched battle, 7 July, Japanese overran elements of the division in a banzai attack, but organized resistance was crushed the next day.
 During the months of July and August, the 27th cleaned out isolated pockets in the mountains and cliffs of Saipan.